flight505/ClaudeCommands/tools/think.md

----
-description: Structured multi-angle reasoning framework
+description: Run a structured multi-angle reasoning session that informs planning and decision workflows.
 argument-hint: "[topic or problem]"
 ---